Radio telescope: Big dishes

 The largest individual radio telescope of any kind is the RATAN-600 located near Nizhny Arkhyz, Russia, which consists of a 576-meter circle of rectangular radio reflectors, each of which can be pointed towards a central conical receiver.

 The above stationary dishes are not fully "steerable"; they can only be aimed at points in an area of the sky near the zenith, and cannot receive from sources near the horizon.
 The largest fully steerable dish radio telescope is the 100 meter Green Bank Telescope in West Virginia, United States, constructed in 2000.
 The largest fully steerable radio telescope in Europe is the Effelsberg 100-m Radio Telescope near Bonn, Germany, operated by the Max Planck Institute for Radio Astronomy, which also was the world's largest fully steerable telescope for 30 years until the Green Bank antenna was constructed.
 The third-largest fully steerable radio telescope is the 76-meter Lovell Telescope at Jodrell Bank Observatory in Cheshire, England, completed in 1957.
 The fourth-largest fully steerable radio telescopes are six 70-meter dishes: three Russian RT-70, and three in the NASA Deep Space Network.
-The planned Qitai Radio Telescope, at a diameter of 110 m, is expected to become the world's largest fully steerable single-dish radio telescope when completed in 2023.
+The planned Qitai Radio Telescope, at a diameter of 110 m, is expected to become the world's largest fully steerable single-dish radio telescope when completed in 2028.

 A more typical radio telescope has a single antenna of about 25 meters diameter.
 Dozens of radio telescopes of about this size are operated in radio observatories all over the world.

 Gallery of big dishes

-Radiotelescopes in space
+Radio Telescopes in space

 Since 1965, humans have launched three space-based radio telescopes.
 The first one, KRT-10, was attached to Salyut 6 orbital space station in 1979.
 In 1997, Japan sent the second, HALCA.
 The last one was sent by Russia in 2011 called Spektr-R.